FahadYousafMahar/Gravity-PDF-Templates/README.md

 FREE PDF templates to use with Gravity PDF in Wordpress Gravity Forms.

 ### History
-When I was working for Registeration Letter / Data Sheet PDFs to be stored and emailed to users on my Wordpress Project,
+When I was working for Registration Letter / Data Sheet PDFs to be stored and emailed to users on my Wordpress Project,

 I couldn't find FREE Gravity PDF Templates so I made some and provided them to you on GitHub.